 I find that marinating the meat with the ground Sichuan peppercorns yields the best result, although it is not traditionally used by the Chinese chefs.
 If you think the taste is not what you want (after reading the quote from Harold McGee's book), it is perfectly fine to omit it.
 You will find many original Kung Pao chicken recipes from China that do not include Sichuan peppercorn in the recipes.

-TipUse ground Sichuan peppercorns for flavor
+TipUse ground Sichuan peppercorns for better flavor

 First I have to make it clear that this is MY best Kung Pao chicken recipe.
 Nevertheless, I hope my little digging into this famous Sichuan recipe was not a waste.

 - Toast the Sichuan peppercorns in a frying pan until lightly golden.
 Transfer to a mortar and pestle, grind to a fine powder, then sieve into a large bowl, discarding any large, tough bits.
 Add 2 tablespoons of cornflour and stir to combine.